AdobeDocs/commerce-cloud-service.en/help/getting-started/create-environment.md

 description: Create a development environment and learn about images and environment types.
 ---

-# Create a Development Environment
+# Create a Default Environment

 An _environment_ is a single cluster of virtual machines.